GeneralProducts/day-of-code/_posts/2018-09-30-more-shared-code.md

 ## Add the missing file

-Add a folder called __includes_, and a file called _navigation.html_ within that.
+Add a folder called __includes_ at the same level as the __layouts_ and __data_ folders.
+Within your new folder, add a file and name it _navigation.html_.
 The __includes_ folder must be at the same level as other folders that start with an underscore, such as __layouts_.

-Paste the following code in to it, and save the file.
+Paste the following code in to _navigation.html_, and save the file.

 {% highlight html %}
   <nav>